adrianxsalazar/density_based_methods_counting/README.md

 <h4> Directory structure. </h4>

 To run the presented implementations, we have to set up the following directory structure in our project directory.
+It is easy to do so.
+You only need to download this repository and place your dataset in the correct directory.
-Then, to run our approaches with custom datasets will be as simple as writing a short command.
+Then, running our approaches with custom datasets will be as simple as using a couple of short commands.

 ```